-Over the last few decades the phrase ‘Street Photography’ has come to mean a great deal more than simply making exposures in a public place.
-Photographers like Robert Frank, Garry Winogrand, Lee Friedlander and Joel Meyerowitz have forced a redefinition of the phrase that has many new implications.
+Over the last few decades the phrase ‘street photography’ has come to mean a great deal more than simply making exposures in a public place.
+Photographers like Robert Frank, Helen Levitt, Garry Winogrand, Lee Friedlander and Joel Meyerowitz have forced a redefinition of the phrase that has many new implications.

-Primarily Street Photography is not reportage, it is not a series of images displaying, together, the different facets of a subject or issue.
-For the Street Photographer there is no specific subject matter and only the issue of ‘life’ in general, he does not leave the house in the morning with an agenda and he doesn’t visualise his photographs in advance of taking them.
-Street Photography is about seeing and reacting, almost by-passing thought altogether.
+Primarily street photography is not reportage, it is not a series of images displaying, together, the different facets of a subject or issue.
+For the street photographer there is no specific subject matter and only the issue of ‘life’ in general, they don’t leave the house in the morning with an agenda and they don’t visualise their photographs in advance of taking them. street photography is about seeing and reacting, almost by-passing thought altogether.

-For many Street Photographers the process does not need ‘unpacking’, It is, for them, a simple ‘Zen’ like experience, they know what it feels like to take a great shot in the same way that the archer knows he has hit the bullseye before the arrow has fully left the bow.
-As an archer and Street Photographer myself, I can testify that, in either discipline, if I think about the shot too hard, it is gone.
+For many street photographers the process does not need ‘unpacking’, It is, for them, a simple ‘Zen’ like experience, they know what it feels like to take a great shot in the same way that the archer knows they have hit the bullseye before the arrow has fully left the bow.
+As an archer and street photographer myself, I can testify that, in either discipline, if I think about the shot too hard, it is gone.

 If I were pushed to analyse further the characteristics of contemporary Street Photography it would have to include the following: Firstly, a massive emphasis on the careful selection of those elements to include and exclude from the composition and an overwhelming obsession with the moment selected to make the exposure.
-These two decisions may at first seem obvious and universal to all kinds of photography, but it is with these two tools alone that the Street Photographer finds or creates the meaning in his images.
-He has no props or lighting, no time for selecting and changing lenses or filters, he has a split second to recognise and react to a happening.
+These two decisions may at first seem obvious and universal to all kinds of photography, but it is with these two tools alone that the street photographer finds or creates the meaning in their images.
+They have no props or lighting, no time for selecting and changing lenses or filters, they have a split second to recognise and react to a happening.

 Nick Turpin 2000